 With the sight of undulating woodland resembling the serried ranks of a million upright matchsticks covered in a fuzzy green blanket of needles to the north, and the sound of the wily Chehalis River babbling by to the south Oakland in Washington State is the kind of all-wooden, spreadeagled town American frontier folk, accustomed to all the wilderness they want, like to call home.
 On August the 7th, 1994 there was no indication that the coming day would be unlike any other.

-A cop covering the graveyard shift and his friend were cruising the area in his patrol car.
+A cop and his friend on the graveyard shift were cruising the area in his patrol car.
 They were caught under the heavy deluge and left open mouthed by a translucent, soupy liquid which the windscreen wipers smeared.
-“We both looked at each other and we said, “Jeez, this isn’t right.
-I mean, we’re out in the middle of nowhere, basically, and where did this come from?””
+“We both looked at each other and we said, ‘Jeez, this isn’t right.
+I mean, we’re out in the middle of nowhere, basically, and where did this come from?’”

 The puzzle deepened.
-People soon began to turn nauseous and dizzy, pets dropped dead and Officer Lacey was struggling to breathe by the day’s end.
+People soon began to turn nauseous and dizzy, pets dropped dead and Officer Lacey was finding it hard to breathe by the day’s end.
 Most of the residents were reportedly struck down with a mystery virus which lasted up to three months.
 Was the mystery rain of goo and sickness coincidence?
 Surely not.

 Questions about the gelatin’s origin remain open.
 Lab tests on the substance were inconclusive; human white blood cells and two types of bacteria were found but the theory that it was human waste dumped from overflying airliners was discounted.
 Another idea that the goo is caused by a phenomenon called Star Jelly is… peculiar, to say the least.

 Some residents recalled the drone of slow, black military aircraft over the town around the time but the airforce denies involvement.
-Shockingly the official governmental reports of the event are no more.
+Shockingly the official government reports of the event are no more.

 Toothache Leads to Unbelievable X-Ray Find, 2005

 Like so many Americans the lack of medical insurance meant that a visit to the dentist could solve a medical problem but replace it with a financial one, so Lawler was reluctant to sit in the chair for just a toothache.
-Even so there was swelling which no amount of painkillers or ice cream could soothe, and then there was the blurry vision.
-For 6 days now, since a day’s work at a ski lodge, the pain endured.
+Even so there was swelling which no amount of painkillers or ice cream would soothe.
+And then there was the blurry vision; for six days now, since a day’s work at a ski lodge, the pain endured.

 Lawler’s wife worked at the surgery so when Lawler shook his dentist’s hand in greeting, it was the warm greeting of friends.
 They proceeded with an X-ray.
 Then his dentist returned with the findings.
-Lawler was so shocked he was sure that the professional, being the friend he was, must be goofing around.
+Lawler was so shocked he was sure that the professional, being the friend he was, was goofing around.
 Yet there was no sign of a smirk to betray that; he was deadly serious.
-“There’s a nail in your head!” he announced.
+‘There’s a nail in your head!’ he announced.

 Dumbstruck, the murk of the mystery then cleared for Lawler as he recalled that day at the ski lodge; he had been using a nail gun which backfired.
 It had shot a nail into a wood piece nearby but what Lawler had astonishingly failed to notice was a second nail had actually punched into his upper mouth.